-Balance billing happens when you receive a bill from the non-plan provider, facility, or air ambulance service for the difference between the non-plan provider's charge and the amount payable by your health plan.
+Balance billing happens when you receive a bill from the nonparticipating provider, facility, or air ambulance service for the difference between the nonparticipating provider's charge and the amount payable by your health plan.

-Your health plan must comply with the NSA protections that hold you harmless from unexpected bills.
+Your health plan must comply with the NSA protections that hold you harmless from surprise bills.